s1vax/Meshtastic/README.md

 - 💽 Board settings ***(important for proper operation)***

-Ahora en esta parte veremos como hacer funcionar el nodo.
-Una vez que estemos conectados con el dispositivo por medio de cualquier app de Meshtastic, en primer lugar vamos a ir al apartado de `Settings`, y para empezar con esto entraremos a la opcion de `LoRa`.
+Now in this section we'll see how to get the node working.
+Once we're connected to the device using any Meshtastic app, we'll first go to the section of `Settings`, and to begin with, we will go to the option of `LoRa`.

  🔸 ***Settings: Radio Configuration: LoRa***
-   - Dentro de `LoRa`, iremos a la sub-seccion de `Options` y buscaremos que:
+   - Within `LoRa`, we will go to the `Options` subsection and verify that:
-      - `Region` este en: Australia / Brazil / New Zealand
+      - `Region` is set to: Australia / Brazil / New Zealand
-      - `Use Presets` este en activado/on
+      - `Use Presets` is set to enabled/on
-      - `Presets` se encuentre en: LONG_FAST
+      - `Presets` is set to: LONG_FAST

    <br>

-   - Luego, continuamos con la siguiente sub-seccion de `Advanced`.
-Aqui pondremos en activado/on a lo siguiente:
+   - Next, we continue with the following subsection of `Advanced`.
+Here we will activate/on the following:
        - `Ok to MQTT`
        - `Transmit Enabled`
-   - En el mismo apartado (POR AHORA, DEBIDO AL ACTUAL DESARROLLO DE LA COMUNIDAD DE SAN LUIS EN MESHTASTIC) pondremos lo siguiente:
+   - In the same section (⚠️ FOR NOW, DUE TO THE CURRENT DEVELOPMENT OF THE SAN LUIS, ARGENTINA COMMUNITY IN MESHTASTIC) we will put the following:
        - `Number of Hops` = 7
        - `Frecuency Slot` = 20
-   - Aun en el apartado, le daremos activado/on a `RX Boosted Gain`
+   - Even within that section, we will activate/on `RX Boosted Gain`
-   - Y por ultimo, les deberia salir lo siguiente, al final de esta sub-seccion:
+   - And finally, you should see the following at the end of this sub-section:
        - `Frequency Override` = 919.875
        - `Transmit Power` = 27